johann8/mkdocs/data/mkdocs/docs/tutorials/linux/markdown-tipps.md

 ---

-> [!NOTE]
+!!! note ""
     >
     > - The IRM command in PowerShell downloads a script from a specified URL, and the IEX command executes it.
     > - Always double-check the URL before executing the command and verify the source if manually downloading files.
     > - Be cautious, as some spread malware disguised as MAS by using different URLs in the IRM command.

 ---